emissary-ingress/emissary/docs/topics/using/dev-portal.md

 * `path`: path for the OpenAPI V3 document.
-The Ambassador Edge Stack will append the value of `docs.path` to the `prefix` in the `Mapping` so it will be able to use Envoy's routing capabilities for fetching the documentation.
+The Ambassador Edge Stack will append the value of `docs.path` to the `prefix` in the `Mapping` so it will be able to use Envoy's routing capabilities for fetching the documentation from the upstream service .
 You will need to update your microservice to return a Swagger or OAPI document at this URL.
-* `url`:  absolute URL to a OpenAPI V3 document.
+* `url`:  absolute URL to an OpenAPI V3 document.
-* `ignored`: ignore this Mapping for documenting services.
-Note that the service will appear in the Dev Portal anyway if another, non-ignored `Mapping` exists.
+* `ignored`: ignore this `Mapping` for documenting services.
+Note that the service will appear in the _Dev Portal_ anyway if another, non-ignored `Mapping` exists for the same service.

 > Note:
 >
-> Previous versions of the _Dev Portal_ tried to obtain documentation from
+> Previous versions of the _Dev Portal_ tried to obtain documentation automatically
-> `/.ambassador-internal/openapi` by default.
-Users can set `docs.path` to
+> from `/.ambassador-internal/openapi` by default, while the current version
+> will not try to obtain documentation unless a `docs` attribute is specified.
-> `/.ambassador-internal/openapi` in their `Mapping`s for keeping this
+> Users should set `docs.path` to `/.ambassador-internal/openapi` in their `Mapping`s
-> behavior.
+> in order to keep the previous behavior.

 Example:

-With the `Mapping`s below, the _Dev Portal_ would fetch OpenAPI documentation from `service-a:5000` at the path `/srv/openapi/` and from `httpbin` from an external URL. `service-b` will have no documentation.
+With the `Mapping`s below, the _Dev Portal_ would fetch OpenAPI documentation from `service-a:5000` at the path `/srv/openapi/` and from `httpbin` from an external URL. `service-b` would have no documentation.

 ```yaml
 ---